Pedrojok01/CryptoCats/README.md

 yarn install
 ```

-#### To deploy your own smart-contracts:
+#### To deploy your own smart contracts:

 - Remove `.example` from the `.env.example` file and edit the file with your API KEYs for the networks you wish to use and your PRIVATE KEY (<b>Do not paste your private key anywhere else!</b>);
 - Edit the `hardhat.config.ts` if needed, and the `"deploy"` script in the `package.json` file with the network needed;
-- To deploy your smart-contracts simply run the command below, and wait for the contract addresses and ABI to appear in your console:
+- To deploy your smart contracts simply run the command below, and wait for the contract addresses and ABI to appear in your console:

   ```sh
   yarn deploy
   ```

 - Replace the contract addresses (both `CAT_CONTRACT` & `MARKETPLACE_CONTRACT_ADD`) and the corresponding chains infos in the `src/data/constant.ts` file;
 - And don't forget to have some funds ready if you want to buy some CryptoCats on the marketplace!
-[Faucet for the Goerli network](https://goerlifaucet.com/);
+[Faucet for the Sepolia network](https://sepolia-faucet.pk910.de/);

 #### On each deploy, make sure to:

 - Change the `CAT_CONTRACT_ADD` and the `MARKETPLACE_CONTRACT_ADD` in `src/data/constant.ts` to your deployed contracts address;
-- Edit the ABI files in `src/data/abis/` if you made any changes to the smart-contracts;
+- Edit the ABI files in `src/data/abis/` if you made any changes to the smart contracts;
 - Enable/disable/update the suitable networks in `hardhat.config.ts`, `package.json` & `src/data/constant.ts`;

 ### Front-end deployment